Factors that Influence the Cost of RV Insurance?

 Also, hilly or mountainous areas as well as places that are prone to calamities or have severe weather tend to have high auto insurance costs.
 This is because there is a high chance of you making a claim in the near future.

-Insurance providers consider how many times you made claims in your past as they quote a price for your auto insurance.
+Insurance providers consider how many times you made claims in the past as they quote a price for your auto insurance.
 It’s always a strike against you if you have ever made a single claim because these companies believe that you’re more likely to make another sooner or later.

 This can therefore cause them to offer you a high premium insurance policy because you are a high-risk client.